websockets-rs/rust-websocket/README.md

 Rust-WebSocket is a WebSocket ([RFC6455](http://datatracker.ietf.org/doc/rfc6455/)) library written in Rust.

 Rust-WebSocket attempts to provide a framework for WebSocket connections (both clients and servers).
-The library is currently in an experimental state, but can work as a simple WebSocket server, with more functionality to come.
-There is no documentation or test code at the moment, however that is being worked on.
+The library is currently in an experimental state, but can work as a simple WebSocket server or client, with more functionality to come.
+There is some documentation, but no testing code at the moment, however that is being worked on.

 ## Installation